 It is drawing up plans with PBD Architects before filing with the Willoughby City Council.

-The proposed development comprises 251 apartments across two slender 27-storey towers above a two-storey commercial podium.
+The proposed development comprises 552 apartments across two mixed-use residential towers of 56 and 60 storeys above a two-storey commercial podium.

-The podium includes retail space, commercial showrooms, the Soho space, and a 70-place childcare centre.
+The podium includes retail space, commercial showrooms and an on-site childcare centre.

 The plans also include a pool, private rooftop spaces and a through-site pedestrian link.

-Billbergia development director planning and design Saul Moran anticipates the curated live-work design will resonate with the North Shore market.
+Billbergia development director planning and design Saul Moran says the project will resonate with the North Shore market.

 “It will embody our long-standing focus on quality and liveability, while delivering a new transport-oriented community in Sydney’s north,” Moran says.

-“This project will feature innovative live-work typologies and deliver critically needed new housing along with next-generation commercial spaces.”
+“This project will deliver critically needed new housing along with next-generation commercial spaces.”

 PBD Architects managing director Paul Buljevic says solar photovoltaic panels, rainwater harvesting and thermal buffers were part of the design.